ajprobel/readme-generator/newREADME.md

-# Generator Test 2.0
+# Generator Video Test v1.0

 ![license_badge](https://img.shields.io/badge/license-MIT-green)

 ## Description

-This is the second test.
-I moved the text input with no indentation
+This is a README generator, and I am currently making a new README for a video recording

 ## Table of Contents